LCA2-EPFL/iprp/README.md

 # iPRP
-IP Parallel Redudancy Protocol
+IP Parallel Redudancy Protocol.
 This project is based on the protocol described in the following paper.

 `Popovic, Miroslav, Maaz Mohiuddin, Dan-Cristian Tomozei, and Jean-Yves Le Boudec. "iPRP—The parallel redundancy protocol for IP networks: Protocol design and operation."
 IEEE Transactions on Industrial Informatics 12, no. 5 (2016): 1842-1854.`